QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ## min_malus

-Make a function taking a list of trees and returning the one with the least malus.
+Write a function taking a list of trees and returning the one with the least malus.

 You simply have to check the head of the tree and compare the malus values.